ExxponentialLLC/miniliftDIY/docs/private/dealers.md

 <br><br>

-### Minilift dealers and consultants
+### Minilift dealers

-**MiniLift dealers**
+**MiniLift Authorized Resellers**
-Minilift dealers are responsible for acquiring customers and installing equipment in their areas of operation.
-The dealers are remunerated for their performance in the **sale process** and **installation process**.
+MiniLift Authorized Resellers are responsible for acquiring customers and installing equipment in their **acting regions**.
+The authorized resellers are remunerated for their performance both in the **sale process** and the **installation process**.

-The following list details the tasks of the dealers, as well as the percentage that each task represents in the total remuneration.
+The following list details the tasks of the dealers, as well as the percentage that each task represents to the total **resseller remuneration*.

 <br>